-Matt and I have officially lived (part-time) in NYC for a full year.
+Matt and I have officially lived (part-time) in NYC for two years now.
 It’s hard to pick which season is my favorite because they’re all pretty great, and each one has its own unique city offering.
 However, I definitely know which season required me to purchase new things I didn’t *quite* ever need in Los Angeles, and that’s winter.
 Now that this is my second winter in NYC as a resident, I feel like I finally have a pretty good grasp on my winter wardrobe.
 Whether you’re new to a city with a “real” winter, planning winter travel to NYC, or just looking for a refresh on what you already own, here are some of my cold weather essentials I wear on repeat.

 Except for getting dressed for dinner or a show, my cold weather essentials in NYC favor comfort and coziness over fashion the second the temperature drops significantly.